Prasadk-1/Versions-of-HTTP/Reame.md

 Vesions of the HTTP:
 the Versions of the HTTP are as follows,
+-Invention of the World Wide Web.
+-HTTP/0.9 – The one-line protocol.
+-HTTP/1.0 – Building extensibility.
+-HTTP/1.1 – The standardized protocol.
+  More than 15 years of extensions.
+-HTTP/2 – A protocol for greater performance.
+-Post-HTTP/2 evolution.
+-HTTP/3 - HTTP over QUIC.

 HTTP/0.9 – The one-line protocol:
 The initial version of HTTP had no version number; it has been later called 0.9 to differentiate it from the later versions.
 HTTP/0.9 is extremely simple: requests consist of a single line and start with the only possible method GET followed by the path to the resource (not the URL as both the protocol, server, and port are unnecessary once connected to the server).